Fete Stall Ideas

 Your local donut store may be interested in setting up a stall cooking fresh donuts.

 Without a doubt one of the most popular activities with the kids!
 Your amusement ride provider should be able to help you with a dunk tank.
 If you can’t source a dunk tank, consider making your own stand for a wet sponge throw – just as effective!

 Fishing plastic ducks out of a pond is an age old favourite.
-Insert a little metal hoop into the mouth the duck and a small hook into the end of a bamboo rod.
+Insert a little metal hoop onto the duck and a small hook into the end of a bamboo rod.
 Number the base of each duck and make even numbers winners.
 You only need a small prize like a mini chocolate bar.

 Always popular with the little kids.
 Select your designs in advance and make sure everyone can reproduce them.
 Photograph the designs and laminate the images – this makes it easy for the little ones to make their choice.
 Look at temporary tattoos for older children.
 You can also book in professional face painters who will pay you a percentage of their takings.

 A school fete just wouldn’t be the same without fairy floss.
 You can hire in a machine (your amusement rides can probably provide one) or sell pre-packaged floss if you don’t want the mess of making it yourself.
 Leftover pre-packaged floss can be sold through your tuckshop.
 You can also have specialist floss vendors come to your fete and sell floss, popcorn, etc. on your behalf.
 This is a great way of adding colour and atmosphere to your event without any financial outlay.